-We take this excess amount and divide it by $2,500, which comes out to 4.94.
-We must therefore reduce her personal exemptions by two percent for each $2,500 or fractional part of $2,500, which works out to five reductions of 2 percent: five whole multiples of $2,500 plus one fractional part of $2,500.
+We take this excess amount and divide it by $2,500, which comes out to five.
+We must therefore reduce her personal exemptions by 2% for each $2,500, which works out to five reductions of 2% for a total of 10%.

 The phase-out limits did not apply in 2010, 2011, or 2012.

 Personal exemptions show up in two places on 2017 tax returns and those for previous years, first on page 1 of Form 1040.
 Line 6 has a space where you can indicate whether you're claiming personal exemptions for yourself, your spouse, and/or for your dependents.